margaux-mcfarland/Projects/README.md

 My past projects.

 This is a public repo of examples of some code I have written for previous projects, labs, and homework assignments.
-There are folders for Matlab, C++, and Python which each contain code written in their respective languages.
+There are folders for Matlab, C++, and Python, each containing code written in their respective languages.